Editor’s note: This post was originally published on 8/1/17 and has been updated for accuracy and comprehension.

-And we’ve done all the work in this article.
-Read on to compare the three options (DIY, freelance or agency) and to see the cost breakdown for each option.
+We’ve done all the work for your in this article.
+Read on to compare the three options (DIY, freelance or agency) and see the cost breakdown for each option.

 It has become significantly easier to design your own website in the last few years.
-There are a few different ways to do that.
+There are a few different ways to do so.